 - Draft your personal statement.
 If you need help, please make an appointment to see someone at the Center for Career and Professional Development (CCPD).They are experts and are more than happy to help you.

-- The CASPA application cycle opens April 25, 2019.
+- The CASPA application cycle opens in April of the prior year you want admission.
 Create an account, and complete the Colleges Attended and Evaluation sections.

 - Complete the GRE or MCAT.

-- The CASPA application cycle closes on April 1, 2020.
+- The CASPA application cycle closes a year later on April of the year you want admission.
 For some schools, the deadline may differ from the application’s cycle dates.
 Make sure to check on the individual schools’ websites.